jupiterjs/javascriptmvc-site/public/tutorials/mvc/mvc.view.md

   - Packaging templates with your JavaScript build, or
   - Preloading templates

-JavaScriptMVC does not recommend putting templates in script tags.
+DoneJS does not recommend putting templates in script tags.
 Script tag templates make it hard to reuse templates across different JavaScript applications.
 They can also reduce load performance if your app doesn't need the templates immediately.

-JavaScriptMVC recommends packaging initially used templates with your application's JavaScript and preloading templates that will be used later.
+DoneJS recommends packaging initially used templates with your application's JavaScript and preloading templates that will be used later.

-StealJS, JavaScriptMVC's build system, can process and package templates, adding them to a minified production build.
+StealJS, DoneJS's build system, can process and package templates, adding them to a minified production build.
 Simply point <code>steal.views(PATH, ...)</code> to your template.

     steal.views('tasks.ejs','task.ejs');